panglesd/slipshow/docs/tutorial.rst

 Tell the engine *when* to move the screen
 """""""""""""""""""""""""""""""""""""""""

-For the second point, we use the ``at-unpause`` metadata kind.
+For the second point, we use an action metadata kind.
 Such metadata should only be grouped with a ``pause`` metadata.
 It says that a specific action must be taken when stepping through this pause.